 This recipe makes one big portion, in case you are really hungry, or share it with one more person, and it’s still a filling and delicious breakfast.
 Omelettes are so easy to make and only require a few unexpensive ingredients, but, of course, you can adapt this recipe to your own taste.

 Also, some people like egg white omelettes only, in which case you separate the yolk from the white and follow the same simple steps.
 It might not be as easy to flip it over, and the omelette is likely to stick to the pan though, so make sure you add plenty of butter, and perhaps less vegetables, to make the omelette lighter.

-How do you make a good vegetarian omelette?
+How TO make a good vegetarian omelette

 - Crack and add the eggs to a bowl, beat them with a fork and season with salt and pepper.